 Under the direction of the Treasurer the counters are responsible for counting and categorizing all monies from the offerings at each service.
 They also prepare the deposit for the Treasurer.
 For more information speak with our Treasurer, Jane Sterndale.

 Lay Eucharistic Ministers assist the Priest in both the Liturgy of the Word and the administration of THE HOLY COMMUNION.
 In the absence of an Acolyte or Verger, they assist in the preparation of the Altar.
 During the Liturgy of the Word they will read the Second Lesson (Epistle) as well as lead the Nicene Creed and the Prayers of the People.
 During THE HOLY COMMUNION they assist the celebrant by administering the Chalice; as well as other duties the Celebrant may request.

 This position requires a License from the Bishop after approval by the Vestry and training by the Priest.
-For more information speak with Reid Jeffrey Senior or Pastor Randy.
-The application for License can be obtained from the Diocesan website at Eucharistic-Minister-Application
+For more information speak with Reid Jeffrey SR. The application for License can be obtained from the Diocesan website at Eucharistic-Minister-Application

 Lay Eucharistic Visitors

 Eucharistic Visitors are licensed by the Bishop, after approval of the Rector and Vestry, to take the Consecrated Elements from a Holy Eucharist celebrated at church to Shut-ins and administer the Communion to them on behalf of the Parish family.

 This ministry requires training from the Diocesan assigned officer and also Safe Church training.
 For more information speak with Rev. Mary.
 You can obtain the license application from the Diocesan web site at Eucharistic-Visitor-Application

 The application and current schedule for Safe Church Training can be obtained from the Diocesan website at Safe Church or from Keith McKenna the Parish Safe Church Officer.